The annual Silent Saturday is being held throughout this week across Northern NSW!

-This message is especially important to team coaches who have the opportunity to set a great example to the players and the parents on Saturday by showing that the game is for the players and to refrain from any communication to the referee/instructing referee/game leader.
+This message is especially important to team coaches who have the opportunity to set a great example to their players and the parents by showing that the game is for the players and to refrain from any communication to the referee, instructing referee or game leader.

-This program is aimed at all age groups and its main purpose is to just let the kids play and have fun without having to worry about how their performance is affecting the adults on the sidelines.
+This initiative covers all ALDI MiniRoos age groups (5-11) with the aim of just letting the kids play and have fun without having to worry about how their performance is affecting the adults on the sidelines.

 The objectives of holding a “Silent Saturday” are:

-– To re-emphasise that the game is about letting the kids play and have fun.
+• To re-emphasise that the game is for the players and allowing the kids to simply play and have fun.

-– To give the players a chance to play totally on their own.
+• To give the players a chance to play, learn and enjoy the game on their own.

-– To eliminate the verbal questioning of the referees’ decisions.
+• To completely eliminate the verbal questioning of the referees’ decisions and/or ability.